MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 9. Enter the credit memo or return amount.

-*If you entered a credit memo to reduce your liability to the vendor, you can’t enter*
+    > [!NOTE]

-*payments or a terms discount.
-All credit memos are “on account.”*
+    > If you entered a credit memo to reduce your liability to the vendor, you can’t enter payments or a terms discount.
+All credit memos are “on account.”

     To open the Apply Payables Documents window, choose Apply.
 See *Apply options* for more information.
 When you finish applying, choose OK to close the Apply Payables Documents window.

     To make changes to account distributions, open the Payables Transaction Entry Distribution window.
 See *Distributing transaction amounts* for more information about distributing amounts.

 1. Choose Save.
 If the transaction was entered in a batch, you can save the transaction to post later.
 You also can print an edit list by redisplaying